pablopunk/dot/README.md

 }
 ```

+#### Multi-Line Hook Definition

-You can also define multi-line hooks:
+You can also define multi-line hooks using Lua's multi-line string syntax.

 ```lua
 return {